longnca/cpp-coding-practice/README.md

 1. Write a C++ program to find the sum of all elements in an array using recursion.
 2. Write a C++ program to calculate the factorial of a given number using recursion.
-3. Write a C++ program to implement a recursive function to get the nth Fibonacci number.
+3. Recursive Fibonacci: Write a C++ program to implement a recursive function to get the nth Fibonacci number.
 4. Write a C++ program to implement a recursive function to calculate the sum of digits of a given number.
 5. Write a C++ program to implement a recursive function to find the maximum and minimum elements in an array.
 6. Write a C++ program to reverse a string using recursion.